bbmokhtari/django-translations/docs/reference/utils.rst

    Return the translation language choices.

-   Returns the list of languages from the settings removing the default language code and adding an empty one.
+   Returns the list of languages from the settings removing the :term:`default language` code and adding an empty one.

    :return: The translation language choices.
    :rtype: list(tuple(str, str))
-   :raise ValueError: If the default language code is not specified in
+   :raise ValueError: If the :term:`default language` code is not specified in
        the :data:`~django.conf.settings.LANGUAGES` setting.

    Considering this setting: